 TRADITIONAL INDIGENOUS FULL CIRCLE TEA GARDEN – Planting Day April 9, 2020

 As a land-based practice the evolving full-circle tea garden replaces the urban decorative landscaping on the gallery’s plaza with traditional Indigenous food and medicine plants, designed under the guidance of Traditional Knowledge Keeper, Elder Barb Whyte.
 The planting of the gardens began in the fall of 2018 in beds that surround the south and west corner of the plaza and Traditional Welcome Poles.
-Traditional indigenous plants the gardens will hold over time include; oregon grape, wild strawberry, nootka rose, yarrow, huckleberry, and lemon balm.
-The plantings put in this year are in beds that surround the north and east corners of the plaza and the base of the public art installation CROSSROADS.
+Traditional indigenous plants the gardens hold oregon grape, wild strawberry, nootka rose, yarrow, huckleberry, and lemon balm.
+The plantings are in beds that surround the north and east corners of the plaza and the base of the public art installation CROSSROADS.

 The gardens invite contemplation and rooting to the land in which we live and receive nourishment.